emilyriehl/yoneda/src/simplicial-hott/08-covariant.rzk.md

 	:= contractible-fibers-projection-Eq (hom2 A a x y u f d) (\ alpha -> (∑ (v : hom A a y), (v = d)))
 		(\ alpha -> codomain-based-paths-contractible (hom A a y) d)

-#def isSegal-representable-dhomFrom-hom2
+#def is-segal-representable-dhomFrom-hom2
 	(A : U)						-- The ambient type.
-	(AisSegal : isSegal A)		-- A proof that A is a Segal type.
+	(AisSegal : is-segal A)		-- A proof that A is a Segal type.
 	(a x y : A)					-- The representing object and two points in the base.
 	(f : hom A x y)				-- An arrow in the base.
 	(u : hom A a x)				-- A lift of the domain.